DataFire/Integrations/integrations/generated/google_youtube/README.md

 ### Sponsor
 * Sponsor `object`: A sponsor resource represents a sponsor for a YouTube channel.
 A sponsor provides recurring monetary support to a creator and receives special benefits.
   * etag `string`: Etag of this resource.
-  * id `string`: The ID that YouTube assigns to uniquely identify the sponsor.
   * kind `string`: Identifies what kind of resource this is.
 Value: the fixed string "youtube#sponsor".
   * snippet [SponsorSnippet](#sponsorsnippet)